 Robes, such as albs (a name taken from the Latin tunica alba meaning white tunic), are often liturgical nowadays, though when they first came into common use, they were standard daily wear for many clergies.

 Cassocks (or soutane) is an ankle length garment.
 Historically worn under the toga or himation, it is not worn over other clothing and looks more like a coat.
 It is often made with 33 buttons, which signify the length of Christ’s earthly life.

 A chasuble, from a Latin word that means “little house” or “cottage,” is a piece of cloth that is a circle with an opening for a head – sometimes with a hood attached – that covered the entire wearer.
 It was declared formally as clerical clothing by the Council of Ratisbon in 742 AD.

-The color of the garments also has a meaning.
+The color of the garments also has meaning.
 Black is the most common color, due to its formality and the sense of solemnity it imparts.
 Black represents simplicity and service.
-White (sometimes with gold) is equally common, and usually is used for joyful ceremonies such as baptisms, confirmations, weddings, and ordinations.
+White (sometimes with gold) is equally common and usually is used for joyful ceremonies such as baptisms, confirmations, weddings, and ordinations.
 White signifies joy and purity.
-Red is used for commemoration of martyrs, and represents the blood of Christ.
+Red is used for the commemoration of martyrs and represents the blood of Christ.
 Purple is most often used for remembrance or reflection situations, and (since 1988) officially worn during Lent and Advent.
-Green represents life, hope and growth, and is a sort of “wildcard” for color; it can be worn anytime that another color is not already outlined (such as purple for Lent).
+Green represents life, hope, and growth, and is a sort of “wildcard” for color; it can be worn anytime that another color is not already outlined (such as purple for Lent).